 Flexible Spending Account (FSA)

-As a reminder, Albion College has partnered with P&A Group for the administration of our Flexible Spending Account Benefit beginning 1/1/2023.
-You have likely already begun receiving digital and physical correspondence from P&A Group regarding your FSA account(s).
-If you have not received your FSA debit card in the mail or an email telling you how to set-up and access your online account, please reach out to Todd Shayler (email@example.com) immediately.
-All other correspondence directly related to your FSA account(s) should be directed to P&A Group Customer Service Monday through Friday 8:30 AM – 10:00 PM ET at (716) 852-2611 or through Online Customer Support.
+Albion College partners with P&A Group for the administration of our Flexible Spending Account Benefit.
+All correspondence directly related to your FSA account(s) should be directed to P&A Group Customer Service Monday through Friday 8:30 AM – 10:00 PM ET at (716) 852-2611 or through Online Customer Support.

 To access your P&A account: Visit www.padmin.com.
 Select User Type: Participant and Account Type: Reimbursement Account.
 Click Login.
 If you have not previously registered a username and password, Click on “First time logging in?
 Sign up here” and follow the prompts to create your account.
 Otherwise, enter your Username and Password and click Submit.